statusbits/smartthings/VirtualThings/README.md

 This virtual device implements SmartThings "Temperature" device capability and can be used to display temperature data from external source.
-The device current temperature value can be set by calling its 'parse' method with a string argument in the "current_value:value" format.
-For example:
+The device current temperature value can be set by calling its 'setCurrentValue' command with temperature value (in degrees of Fahrenheit) as an argument:

-    parse("current_value:72.5")
+    setCurrentValue(72.5)

+The Virtual Temperature Tile converts temperature to degrees of Celsius if the location is configured to use Celsius temperature scale.

 Installation